 - You don’t have to be in the defence force right now.
-As long as you’ve served in the ADF in the past two years, you qualify.
+As long as you’ve served in the ADF in the past five years, you qualify.

 - You must have completed a minimum qualifying period, or in some circumstances, foreign service.

 - You need to have what is known as ‘service credit,’ which you start accruing after effectively completing the qualifying period, i.e. four years Permanent service or eight years Reserve service.
 You can then exchange the service credit for subsidy payments.

 - There may be an expectation that you will continue to serve in the ADF for at least the next 12 months.

 What kind of subsidy can I get?

 One of the factors that determines the monthly DHOAS subsidy amount you receive is the length of your service in the military, which is broken up into three tiers.

 The progression from one tier to the next varies depending on whether you are a Permanent or Reserve Member of the ADF.